ajuna-network/ajuna-parachain/README.md

 Note: Currently, try-runtime seems to be a better solution to test the runtime upgrade itself, but chopsticks will be good to test functionality after the runtime upgrade happened.

-The following command overrides the runtime with the local build of the upgraded runtime and creates a local fork of the connected network including all storage values and the overridden storage values of the config file.
+The following command overrides the runtime with the local build of the upgraded runtime and will run the migration upon the next block, which means as soon as we send an arbitrary extrinsic.

 ```bash
 nvm use 20